-The presence and condition of sidewalks in Sisters varies by location.
-Where they exist, sidewalk conditions are generally adequate, but show cracking in some places.
-Sidewalk widths throughout the city measure four to six feet, and planter strips separate sidewalks from traffic in some areas, with widths ranging between 4-feet and 16-feet, except in some blocks downtown, as noted below.
+The presence and condition of sidewalks in Sisters have improved drastically with several key pedestrian improvement projects completed since the 2010 TSP.
+Sidewalk widths throughout the city measure to five to eight feet, and planter strips separate sidewalks from traffic in some areas, with widths ranging between 4-feet and 16-feet, except in some blocks downtown, as noted below.

-A fairly complete sidewalk system (with sidewalks on both sides of streets) exists in the downtown core (i.e. the area bounded by Hood Avenue, Main Avenue, Larch Street and Pine Street).
+A complete sidewalk system (with sidewalks on both sides of streets) exists in the downtown core (i.e. the area bounded by Hood Avenue, Main Avenue, Locust Street and Pine Street).
 The downtown core's sidewalk environment includes a variety of complementary pedestrian facilities at various locations, including ADA-compliant curb ramps, curb-extensions, pedestrian-scale lighting, and amenities such as benches and trash receptacles.
 In addition, diagonal parking creates a spatial buffer between pedestrians and motorists along Hood and Main Avenues.